"Emigrate with Confidence"

 Australia Skills Assessment

-The Family Court Registrar’s Guide For Emigrating to Australia
+For a Family Court Registrar Emigrating to Australia

 Welcome to our guide on the Australian skills assessment process for a Family Court Registrar.
 Before we examine the skills required to be recognised as a Family Court Registrar it may be helpful to explain that the skills assessment is the first step of the emigration process.
 The skills Assessment of a Family Court Registrar determines their eligibility to emigrate and the visa options available.
 Ultimately, it will affect their employment opportunities once they are in Australia.